BrightspaceUI/actions/update-package-lock/README.md

 ## Setting GITHUB_TOKEN

 The `GITHUB_TOKEN` is used to open the PR with the `package-lock.json` updates.
 This token does not need admin privileges, so the standard `secrets.GITHUB_TOKEN` _can_ work.
 However, that token [does not trigger additional workflows](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow).
 If you use GitHub actions for your CI, you probably want to use `D2L_GITHUB_TOKEN` here instead.
+You'll also need to make sure `persist-credentials: false` is set like in the example workflow above.

 [Learn more about the D2L_GITHUB_TOKEN...](../docs/branch-protection.md)